bertelmonster2k/photoncloud.github.com/_posts/Tutorials and Samples/2012-05-15-Marco_Polo_Tutorial.md

 ### Player IDs

 Photon uses a player “ID” or “playerNumber” to mark each of the players in a room.
-It’s an int, which makes it relatively small in terms of data.
+It’s an integer, which makes it relatively small in terms of data.
 As it’s not re-assigned ever, we can “talk” about players in a room by this ID.